 In the Reconstructionist spirit, the service is a joint effort of clergy and members.
 Rabbi Bronstein and Cantor Schiller lead the opening prayers (shacharit and the amidah); the Torah service is conducted almost entirely by members who serve as the gabbais, Torah and Haftarah readers and darshans, with Rabbi Bronstein providing context for the weekly parashah (Torah portion).
 Congregants volunteers sign up in advance to read the Torah and Haftarah and serve as darshan giving an explication of that week's Torah portion.
 Read more about taking part.

 Junior Congregation: 11:00am - 12:00pm for ages 7-11.
 This joyous group, led by our own Bet Am Shalom teens, shares the experience of community prayer and song and explores the weekly Torah portion.
 Click here for more information and schedule.

 We welcome visitors to all our services.
 Our shabbat morning greeters will be delighted to make you feel at home if you identify yourself as a visitor or a new member.
 If you would like to have someone host you at a service, please email Vicki Presser, vpresser [at] aol [dot] com, a member of our outreach committee, and she will gladly arrange for someone to be your host.

-Some congregants prepare for Shabbat by gathering an hour before services for a Jewish meditation session, held about once a month.
+Some congregants prepare for Shabbat by gathering an hour before services for a Jewish meditation session or yoga program, each held about once a month.

 Directly after services the entire congregation and all guests and visitors are welcomed to a communal Kiddush, featuring a light dairy lunch, coffee and sweets and ample time to meet new friends and old.